Original post July 2019 - updated October 2021 Back in November 2016, Google announced that…

 Software security is a very difficult challenge.
 Even the most securely written code has potential flaws in it that can allow an attacker to gain unauthorised access to a site if they can find it.
 The hackers set up automated “bots” that constantly trawl the Internet, looking for websites and then probing them to see what is installed and then exploiting known vulnerabilities if they find them.

-It is estimated that more than 23% of websites Worldwide are built using WordPress (a content management system) so it is obviously a popular target for hackers.
+It is estimated that around 43.2% (Hubspot 2022) of websites Worldwide are built using WordPress (a content management system) so it is obviously a popular target for hackers.
 Vulnerabilities can exist in the core code of WordPress or in any of the literally thousands of themes and plugins that are used to extend the functionality of the content management system.

 Once a vulnerability is identified by the hackers, the original developers are constantly updating the code to “patch” it to fix the problems and try to keep up with the hackers.
 Once a vulnerability is patched, the hackers start looking for new ones so it is a constant battle.